Mathnerd314/stroscot/docs/Reference/Memory.rst

 Pointer conversion
 ------------------

+A reference has at least one pointer associated with it.
+There can be multiple copies of the data hence multiple pointers.
+GC can move/copy the reference so the set of pointers varies over time.

-A reference has a pointer associated with it, but GC can move the reference and change the address.
-So operations using the pointer are wrapped, ``withPointer ref { \address -> doWhatever address }``, locking the object in place for the duration of the operation.
+Often operations are simpler with pointers, so you can access the pointer from a wrapped block, ``withPointer ref { \address -> doWhatever address }``, locking the object in place for the duration of the operation.
 The alignment of the pointer can be specified when the reference is constructed, ``var x { alignment = ... }``.
-The default is no alignment, to allow packing data compactly, although the MMS may use aligned locations for speed.
+The default is no alignment, to allow packing data compactly, although of course the location may be aligned anyway.

 Types
 -----